witheve/docs/src/handbook/help.md

 - Read the [quick start guide](../../guides/quickstart).
 It contains everything you'll need to build your first Eve program.
 - Read the [syntax reference](https://witheve.github.io/assets/docs/SyntaxReference.pdf).
 It summarized the syntax of Eve in a single page.

-If you're still stick, you can get in touch with Eve developers and the community through these channels:
+If you're still stuck, you can get in touch with Eve developers and the community through these channels:

 - Send a message to the [mailing list](https://groups.google.com/forum/#!forum/eve-talk).
 We generally respond to messages within a day.
 - Join the Eve Slack channel to talk with Eve developers and the community in real time _(coming soon)_